attaswift/BTree/README.md

 ## Remark on Performance of Imported Generics
 <a name="perf"></a>

+Current versions of the Swift compiler are unable to specialize generic types that are imported from external modules other than the standard library.
+(In fact, it is not entirely incorrect to say that the standard library works as if it was compiled each time anew as part of every Swift module rather than linked in as an opaque external binary.)

-The Swift compiler is not yet able to specialize generics across module boundaries, which puts a considerable limit on the performance achievable by collection types imported from external modules.
-(This doesn't impact stdlib, which gets special treatment.)
+This limitation puts a considerable limit on the raw performance achievable by collection types imported from external modules, especially if they are parameterized with simple, extremely optimizable value types such as `Int` or even `String`.

-Relying on `import` will incur a 10-200x slowdown, which may or may not be OK for your project.
-If raw performance is essential, you'll need to put the collection implementations in the same module as your code.
-(And don't forget to enable whole module optimization!)
-I know of no good way to work around this with the current compiler.
-(Other than hacking stdlib to include these types, that is.)
+Relying on `import` will incur a *10-200x slowdown* when your collection is holding these most basic value types.
+(The effect is much reduced for reference types, though.)

+Without access to the full source code of the collection, the compiler is unable to optimize away abstractions like virtual dispatch tables, function calls and the rest of the *fluff* we've learned to pretty much don't care about for stuff inside a module.
+In cross-module generics, even retrieving a single `Int` will necessarily go through at least one lookup to a virtual table.
+This is because the code that implements the unspecialized generic also executes for type parameters that contain reference types, whose reference count needs to be maintained.

+If raw performance is essential, currently the only way out of this pit is to put the collection's code inside your module.
+(Other than hacking stdlib to include these extra types, of course -- but that is a bad idea for a thousand obvious reasons.)
+However, having each module maintain its own set of collections would smell horrible, plus it would make it hard or impossible to transfer collection instances across module boundaries.
+Plus, if this strategy would be used across many modules, it would lead to a C++ templates-style (or worse) code explosion.
+A better (but still rather unsatisfactory) workaround is to compile the collection code with the single module that benefits most from specialization.
+The rest of the modules will still have access to it, if in a much slower way.

+The Swift compiler team, true to their nature, have come up with a remarkably nice, pragmatic solution to this
+problem: a future compiler version will likely support a new attribute (`@_specialize`) that will allow library developers like myself to explicitly list a set of types for which their public generics would be specialized in the compiled package.
+This will allow us to have super fast, template-like generics for the handful of type combinations that really benefit from it, but still allows generics to be compiled just once and reused many times.
+(Thus, compilation will be super fast -- in stark contrast to C++ templates.)